-We all know that it’s far too easy to occasionally spend an extra dollar (or $5, or $20).
-And, as you may have noticed, that money adds up fast!
+We all know that it’s far too easy to occasionally spend an extra dollar (or $5 or even $20).
+And as you may (or may not) have noticed, that money adds up fast!

 No matter what your current expenses or spending habits look like, there are a few basic tips that you can follow to help you stop spending money.

 We recently asked our Facebook followers to share their best advice on how to stop spending money, and we got some great responses!
 In this article, we’ll take a look at some of our favorite ways to avoid overspending, stop impulse buys and steer clear of spending triggers.